haddocking/cyclic-peptides/README.md

 	* `unambig.tbl` Unambiguous cyclisation restrains

 ## Docking results
-Results of the 50STR_COMB protocol can be found on SGgrid ..(link)..
+Results of the 50STR_COMB docking protocol can be found on SGgrid ..(link)..